 The best product is useless if nobody buys it.
-That’s why a sound marketing concept should have a place in every business plan.
+For this reason, a sound marketing concept should have a place in every business plan.
 You may decide to structure your concept using four factors which are useful for marketing purposes: “proposal”, “price”, “sales” and “communication”.

 Proposal: First, indicate in what way your particular product is useful for your clients.
 Point out what the USP of your product or service is.
 Outline why there is a demand for it.